 1994 John Reppa (deceased), Paul Gray* (New Brunswick Centre)

 The RASC Halifax Centre has its own observatory in a dark-sky location near Saint Croix, just off Highway 101 between Halifax and Windsor.
 The Saint Croix Observatory was built by the members themselves, supported by donations and a generous land-lease arrangement with Minas Energy.
 Members can be found observing there most clear, dark nights, and every month we congregate there for an Observing Night.
 For more information, contact the Observing Chair, Alex LeCreux (alecreux_AT_eastlink.ca).

 Here are the Guidelines for SCO use. (pdf)

 Here is the information and manual for the Thurlow Binoculars. (pdf)

 Here are the guidelines and list of equipment for loan. (pdf)

-For nearly 20 years, the RASC Halifax Centre and other local clubs have hosted the Nova East star party, a weekend of camping, observing, talks, workshops, and just plain socializing.
+For over 25 years, the RASC Halifax Centre and other local clubs have hosted the Nova East star party, a weekend of camping, observing, talks, workshops, and just plain socializing.
 The event is usually held on a dark weekend in August, and for several years has been located at Smiley's Provincial Park, near Windsor, Nova Scotia.